-Rapper Gonzoe, associate of Ice Cube and Tupac, shot and killed
+Rapper Gonzoe, associate of Ice Cube and 2Pac, shot and killed

 Gonzoe – real name Ronald Moore – was well known as a founding member of rap group Kausion in the ’90s, alongside Cel and Kaydo.
 The group signed to Ice Cube’s Lench Mob record label and released their debut album, ‘South Central Los Skanless’ in 1995.

-Gonzoe went on to sign to Death Row Records as a solo act, where he became close friends with Tupac Shakur.
-The pair collaborated on a number of songs before Tupac’s untimely death, including ‘Die’ and ‘This Life I Lead’.
+Gonzoe went on to sign to Death Row Records as a solo act, where he became close friends with Tupac “2Pac” Shakur.
+The pair collaborated on a number of songs before 2Pac’s untimely death, including ‘Die’ and ‘This Life I Lead’.

 The rapper’s last album was 2017’s ‘Tha Code’.
 He also reunited with Kausion to release an EP ‘Masters Massacre’ earlier this year.

-A number of musicians and industry figures have paid tribute to Gonzoe, including rappers Problem and Crooked.
+A number of musicians and industry figures have paid tribute to Gonzoe, including rappers Problem and KXNG Crooked.

 RIP GONZOE 🙏🏾 pic.twitter.com/C0KgOL2Z6q